ARC Technologies

 Types of Circuit Breakers

-Circuit breakers can be categorized into low-voltage circuit breakers, medium-voltage circuit breakers, and high-voltage circuit breakers according to voltage and application.
+Circuit Breakers series can be categorized into low-voltage circuit breakers, medium-voltage circuit breakers, and high-voltage circuit breakers according to voltage and application.
 In order to guarantee optimal performance and safety, the classification helps in determining suitability for diverse settings.

 Low Voltage Circuit Breakers